Tony Zucco: Pre-Crisis

-Antonio Zucco (originally called Boss Zucco in his first appearance) is a Mafia crime boss or thug in Gotham City who is responsible for the death of Dick Grayson's parents.
+Antonio Zucco is a Mafia crime boss or thug in Gotham City who is responsible for the death of Dick Grayson's parents.
 Throughout the years, Zucco's role in Robin's origin remains largely the same.

-Earth-Two

 Zucco tries to extort Haly's Circus, where the Flying Graysons are the main attraction.
 When ringmaster Jack Haly refuses to pay him protection money, Zucco has his henchman Blade sabotage the trapeze ropes, causing the Graysons to fall to their deaths.
 After overhearing Blade talking to Zucco about committing the sabotage, Dick Grayson is subsequently adopted by Batman and becomes his partner Robin, helping him to arrest Zucco.

-Some years later, Tony Zucco had become senile and was seen in a hospital.
+Some years later, Tony Zucco had become senile.
 Robin is affected by the Stream of Ruthlessness and fights his way past Infinity, Inc. to get to Zucco's hospital room, only to discover that Zucco does not remember him.

-Earth-One

-On Earth-One, Tony Zucco's history and his showdown with Batman and Robin is the same as his Earth-Two counterpart.

 Post-Crisis

 Batman: Year Three

 Zucco is an Italian immigrant who is orphaned at a young age when a gang of criminals murder his parents for refusing to pay protection money.
 Zucco is sent to an orphanage, where he is cared for by Sister Mary Elizabeth.
 She tries to counsel Zucco, but he is a lost cause; consumed by anger, he prays only for the deaths of the men who killed his parents.
 As a young man, he runs away from the orphanage and joins one of Gotham's major crime families.

 After Batman apprehends him for murdering Dick Grayson's parents, Zucco is sentenced to two consecutive life sentences in Blackgate Penitentiary.
 After serving seven years of his sentence, he files for a parole hearing and testifies against other Gotham criminals.
 He professes remorse for his crimes, but hides an ulterior motive.
 Before he was sent to prison, Zucco previously hid a ledger containing incrimating evidence against the mafia in the orphanage where Dick briefly resided following his parents' deaths, and wants to retrieve it before the orphanage is demolished.
 Wanting to keep the truth from Dick, Alfred Pennyworth goes to the parole hearing and pleads for the judge to keep Zucco in prison, but Dick soon learns of his release.
 Despite Alfred's attempts to stop him, Dick races to Blackgate to confront his parents' killer.
-As he steps out of the prison, Zucco is killed by a rival crime boss.
+As he steps out of the prison, Zucco is killed by a helicopter sent by rival crime boss.